 Christmas is a mixture of many things - presents, excitement for children [and adults] and a busy time for everyone.
-But if you or a member of your family has diabetes, Christmas can be a worrying and stressful time too, especially if this is your first time with diabetes.
+But if you or a member of your family has diabetes, Christmas can be a worrying and stressful time too, especially if this is your first Christmas with diabetes.
 Celebrating Christmas is not just a time for presents but also about food!
-We all eat a lot more than we should and we tend to eat much more of the sort of food that is not exactly ideal for children or adults with diabetes.
-It doesn't matter whether you are taking insulin for Type 1 or Type 2 diabetes or tablets for Type 2, you can't take a day off from it but it is important to remember that it is a time to be enjoyed with family and friends.
+We all eat a lot more than we should and we tend to eat much more of the sort of food that is not exactly ideal for people with diabetes.
+You can't really take a day off from diabetes but it is also important to remember that it is a time to be enjoyed with family and friends.